CSD Vision Statement

-We are committed to providing high quality speech, language, and hearing services
+We are committed to providing high quality speech, language, and hearing services to the

-community on and off campus and to operating a state-of-the-art teaching clinic.
+community on- and off-campus and to operating a state-of-the-art teaching clinic.
 Research and

 continuing education are essential to providing person-centered and science-supported quality

-We believe that everyone is entitled to actively engage in personal and professional
+We believe that everyone is entitled to actively engage in personal and professional growth in an

 inclusive and supportive, yet challenging, environment that values critical thinking, diversity,